Our Favorite Videos About Brewing & Beer

 I need to know chemistry: NO

-People have been making beer for centuries under some "primitive" conditions.
-You need to understand sanitation and a few basic concepts.
-With these, your beer will be just fine.
+People have been making beer for centuries under some pretty "primitive" conditions.
+Learn about sanitation and a few basic concepts and you and your beer will be fine.

 What if I do something wrong?
 No one will die!

-The worst you get is a "funky tasting" beer (aka "skunked" beer), from bacteria or mold infecting the beer during fermentation, usually due to sanitation issues.
-It may look/taste bad, but it is the same mold that grows on "moldy bread" and some are actually strains of penicillin.
+Those "sour beers" everyone is raving about, they are essentially "funky tasting" beer (aka "skunked" beer), from bacteria or mold infecting the beer during fermentation.
+With "sour beers," they introduce the bacteria on purpose.
+You would likely get yours due to sanitation issues.
+It may look/taste bad, but it is the same mold that grows on bread and is the basis for penicillin.

 I'll get in trouble with Alcoholic Beverage Contro (ABC)l!
 NO